-In 2019, there were approximately 5 times more collisions due to unsafe speed, 11 more fatal collisions with 14 more victims killed with approximately 4.5 more victims injured, with 70 more of those victims experiencing severe injuries than in those cases of driving under the influence.
+Another significant danger on our roadways in San Bernardino County is the issue of unsafe speed.
+Using SWITRS data we can observe that in 2020, there were 56 fatal collisions which had unsafe speed as a primary collision factor leaving 62 victims killed compared to 39 fatal collisions with 44 killed victims which had driving or bicycling under the influence of alcohol or drug as a primary collision factor in San Bernardino County.
+Crimes involving negligently or grossly negligent operation of motor vehicles often involve similar facts and issues faced by a prosecutor of an alcohol involved offense involving a similar driving pattern.
 When these cases result in a death, a robust and specialized prosecution team is necessary to help direct investigations, answer questions from both law enforcement and the surviving families of the victims and if necessary, prosecute the offender in court.
 Such prosecutions would require specialized training and understanding of the law and facts to explain to the juries the importance of such cases.
 Such specialization naturally crosses over with the skills and training needed to successfully prosecute a driving under the influence case.
-Due to system limitations, the number of felony and misdemeanor cases may be underreported.
-When a case is reviewed and turned down for filing, currently, there is not a mechanism to show whether it was a misdemeanor or a felony offense.